Fiat Chrysler, Peugeot owner PSA in talks to combine: source

 (Reuters) - Fiat Chrysler and Peugeot owner PSA are in talks to combine in a deal that could create a $50 billion automaker, a source familiar with the matter said on Tuesday.

 The Wall Street Journal first reported the discussions.
-Fiat Chrysler shares rose sharply after the report and were up more than 7.5% in late afternoon U.S. trading.
+Fiat Chrysler shares rose sharply after the report and ended up more than 7.5% in U.S. trading.
 The companies had no comment.

 Fiat Chrysler earlier this year broached a merger with French automaker Renault SA that ultimately collapsed.